Difference Between Exporter, Shipper, and Consignor

 Consignor’s Responsibilities:

-The key responsibilities of the consignor include ensuring the goods are properly packaged and labeled for shipment, preparing and providing necessary documentation such as commercial invoices, packing lists, and certificates of origin, and communicating essential shipment details to both the exporter and shipper.
-These details include product specifications, quantities, and delivery schedules.
-Through these actions, the consignor plays a vital role in facilitating the smooth and compliant shipment of goods.
+The key responsibilities of the consignor include ensuring goods are properly packaged and labeled for shipment, preparing and supplying essential trade documents such as a commercial invoice used for customs valuation, packing lists, and certificates of origin, and communicating critical shipment details to both the vendor and shipper.
+These details typically cover product specifications, quantities, and delivery schedules.
+Through these actions, the consignor plays a central role in enabling a smooth and compliant movement of goods across borders.

 Exporter of Record vs Shipper vs Consignor

-Understanding the roles and responsibilities of the exporter, shipper, and consignor is essential for ensuring smooth and compliant trade operations.
-Below is a simplified breakdown of the distinctions between exporter of record vs shipper vs consignor:
+Understanding the roles and responsibilities of the vendor, shipper, and consignor is essential for ensuring smooth and compliant trade operations.
+Below is a simplified breakdown of the distinctions between exporter of record, shipper, vs consignor:

 IOR Africa Exporter of Record Services